 By stabilising your blood sugar and boosting your immune system, goji berries help your body regulate energy effectively and avoid slowdowns.

-With plenty of dietary fibre and essential micronutrients, sweet potatoes (yams) boost your gut health, which improves many other aspects of your health and well-being.
+With plenty of dietary fibre and essential micronutrients, sweet potatoes (yams) boost your gut health, which is responsible for a number of wellbeing aspects.

-Since they provide healthy carbs, vitamin B6, and the essential mineral potassium, bananas are considered effective energy food for athletes.
-Even for people who are less active, bananas optimise your system and help you process other foods more effectively.
+Providing the body with healthy carbs, vitamin B6, and the essential mineral potassium, bananas are considered effective energy food for athletes.
+Moreover, bananas optimise your system and help you process other foods more effectively.

 Part of the appeal of bananas as an energy food is their convenience.
 It’s easy to peel a banana, eat the fleshy fruit, and discard the rind on the go.
-You can also blend bananas into smoothies or cut them up into containers, and dried bananas present an even wider field of snacking possibilities.
+You can also add them to smoothies or plain Greek yoghurt.
+Dried bananas are also a great option for a daily snack when you are travelling or on the go.

 As the ultimate disposable food, the lasting power of bananas doesn’t get enough attention.
 In their dehydrated form, bananas can stay edible for six months to a year, which means you don’t have to throw that slightly spotty bunch in the trash right away.